 Federal student loans can garnish your:

-The federal government cannot garnish your IRA, pension, disability benefits, retirement accounts, 401k, etc.
+The federal government cannot garnish your pension, disability benefits, retirement accounts, 401k, etc.

-Private student loans can garnish your bank account and wages and place a lien on your real estate, but only if they sue you and get a judgment.
+Private student loans can garnish your wages and bank account.
+They can also place a lien on your real estate, but only if they sue you and get a judgment.
 (Again, their ability to do those things depends on your state’s laws.)

 Typically, private student loans don’t sue you right after you have a late payment or default.
 I mostly see them sue student loan borrowers when the statute of limitations is close to running out.